apolieshchuk/test_project_vto/README.md

 # General information

 This is Votendo test server from A.Polieshchuk
+NPM INSTALL -> NPM START for deploy server

 # Server run

 For install node_modules use NPM INSTALL
+For run server use NPM START
 For build project use NPM RUN BUILD
-For run server use command NPM START
-For run tests use command NPM TEST
+For run tests use NPM TEST

 # Server structure